 – Lisa Nandy, Labour frontbencher

-Give Suella Braverman a tent and force her into homelessness for a week, and let’s see, upon returning to the comfort of her £1.2 million family home, if she still thinks people would ‘choose’ to live like this…
+Give Suella Braverman a tent and force her into homelessness for a week, and let’s see, upon returning to the comfort of her £1.2 million family home, if she still believes that people would ‘choose’ to live like this…